alonkashtan/graphql-api-page-generator/README.md

 # GraphQL API Page Generator
-A command line tool for generating an API page from a GraphQL schema that is intended for public display.
+A npm package and command line tool for generating an API page from a GraphQL schema that is intended for public display.

 [Directives](#supported-directives) can be used for extra information about the schema.